ashokvytla/fire/docs/NodesBacklogAndImplemented.md

 * NodeDatasetPDFImage.java : Reads in a PDF file as images

 Ghostscript is used to extract the images from the PDFs.
 So Ghostscript needs to be installed on the system.
+Ghost4J is included in the pom.xml

+To install ghostscript on mac : brew install ghostscript

 #### Save Nodes